 Information on the location and concentration of sea ice is available from the daily ice charts published by the Canadian Ice Service of Environment Canada in Ottawa.
-The long-term median, maximum and minimum positions of the ice edge (concentrations above 10%) based on the composite for the years 1962 to 1987 are taken from Coté (MS 1989).
-As in the 1997 overview (Drinkwater et al., 1999a), we include an analysis of the time of onset, duration and last presence of sea ice in eastern Canadian waters based upon up-to-date comprehensive sea-ice databases maintained at the Bedford Institute of Oceanography (Peterson and Prinsenberg,
+The long-term median, maximum and minimum positions of the ice edge (concentrations above 10%) based on the composite for the years 1962 to 1987 are taken from Coté (1989).
+As in the 1997 overview (Drinkwater et al., 1999a), we include an analysis of the time of onset, duration and last presence of sea ice in eastern Canadian waters based upon up-to-date comprehensive sea-ice databases maintained at the Bedford Institute of Oceanography (Peterson and Prinsenberg, 1990; Drinkwater et al., 1999a).

-Fig. 8.
-Annual and 5-year running means of the anomalies of the North Atlantic Oscillation Index.

-1990; Drinkwater et al., 1999b).
 The weekly concentrations by ice type within 0.5° of latitude by 1° of longitude areas were recorded through the ice season.
-The date of the first and last appearance of ice (>10% ice concentrations) within these areas, as well as the duration of ice, were then determined.
-The databases begin in the early-1960s and continue to the present.
-Long-term means (30-years, 1964-93) of each variable were determined (using only data during the years ice was present) and subtracted from the 1998 values to obtain anomalies.
+The date of the first and last appearance of ice within these areas, as well as the duration of ice, were then determined.
+The databases begin in the early 1960s and continue to the present.
+Long-term means (30-years, 1964-1993) of each variable were determined (using only data during the years ice was present) and subtracted from the 1998 values to obtain anomalies.